 These things can work.
 To be fair, I called out UBS’ “double dividend” funds back at their inception in 2012, yet DVYL and SDYL are up some 75% and 90% since then.

-But so you know, here’s the kind of quick beating you can take when you’re wrong and leveraged:
+But you can take an equally quick beating when you’re wrong and leveraged, too.

 Long story short: Leveraged ETFs can be a swift, painful blow to unknowing investors.
 But…